-At the moment there are 535 Protected Structures included on Westmeath County Development Plan and 44 within the Athlone Urban District draft Development Plan.
+At the moment there are 1446 Protected Structures included in the Westmeath County Development Plan 2014-2020 and 253 in the Athlone Town PLan 2014-2020.
 These mainly consist of churches, large country houses and various buildings within the towns and villages, which positively contribute to the context and setting of the villages as well as being of individual merit.
-The RPS is currently being reviewed and further structures of merit will be added to the list when they are identified and/or recommended.
-This will allow for a more representative selection of what epitomises the built heritage of Co.Westmeath.

 Anyone can recommend a building for protection, if it is considered to be of architectural, historical, archaeological, artistic, cultural, scientific, social, or technical interest.
 However the decision to include structures in the RPS can only be made by the elected members of the planning authority.
 The planning authority must notify the owners and occupiers of the proposed protected structure, the Minister for Environment and Local Government, and other bodies of the proposal.
 Particulars of additions are put on public display for at least 6 weeks.
 During which time anyone, including the owner or occupier, is entitled to make comments on such a proposal to the planning authority.
 The authority is obliged to take these comments into consideration before its elected members decide, within 12 weeks of end of display period, whether or not the structure should be entered onto the RPS.
 Within two weeks of its decision, the planning authority must notify the owner and occupier of the structure of that decision.